• Skip to primary navigation

 teriyaki chicken bowl made in the Instant Pot

-How to make Teriyaki Chicken on the stovetop
+Teriyaki Chicken Rice Bowl on the Stovetop

 To make this on the stovetop, add all ingredients besides the cornstarch to a large skillet.
 Simmer the chicken chunks in the liquid until cooked through (at least 165°).
 Then add the cornstarch to a small amount of water and then stir the cornstarch slurry into the teriyaki sauce to thicken it.